-Instead of asking 15,000 times when you’re going on an outing, your children will enjoy knowing when they will get to do their favorite activities.
+Instead of asking 15,000 times when they can have screen time, your children will enjoy knowing when they will get to do their favorite activities.

 Routines are powerful because they will keep you calmer.
-When you’re not constantly refereeing fights over toys and explaining the screen time rules for the 100th time, you will have more self-control, energy, and mental bandwidth for holiday fun.
+When you’re not constantly refereeing fights over toys and explaining the snack rules for the 100th time, you will have more self-control, energy, and mental bandwidth for holiday fun.

 Children Need a Winter Break Routine

 Like I mentioned above, your kids are already hyped-up from the excitement of the holidays.
 Instead of wondering what will happen during the day with all the holiday festivities, a routine will help them trust things will happen in a manageable way.
 This increases their confidence and self-control.

 Similarly, routines build independence and competence.
 When children are able to take care of small chores like making their bed and self-care like brushing teeth, they grow to believe they are capable.

 Another reason that routines are powerful is they make children feel secure.
 A lot of children do better during the school year than they do on school breaks because they have the routine of the school day.
 The predictability of the school routine reduces anxiety and stress for children.

 I created this free printable Winter Break Routine for you.
 This routine is LOOSE.
 There is no specific time frame.